 How many businesses are growing overseas?

 More and more businesses from all over the world are taking the leap into the international marketplace.
-However, some are still reluctant to enter the international market.
-This comes despite the wealth of opportunity it presents and the accessibility of operating across borders thanks to trade agreements around the world.
+However, Australian businesses in particular are still reluctant to enter the international market.
+This comes despite the wealth of opportunity it presents and the accessibility of operating across borders thanks to Australia’s low dollar value and trade agreements around the world.

 Which countries are considered the best for business?

 Different markets provide different opportunities for business expansion.
 Only you can decide which market will be optimal for your unique business proposition.
 However, some countries are more friendly to foreign businesses than others.
 These have been named the best countries for business according to Forbes:

 - United Kingdom

 - New Zealand